plumvillage/newsletter/src/2024/en/articles/br-hai-thuong--i-have-arrived-i-am-home.md

 author: Br.
 Chân Trời Hải Thượng (1990—2023)
 ---

-<p class="editors-preface">Brother Chân Trời Hải Thượng was born in 1990 and passed away in 2023 at the age of 33.
+<div class="editors-preface"><p>Brother Chân Trời Hải Thượng was born in 1990 and passed away in 2023 at the age of 33.
 He was ordained as a novice at Plum Village Thailand in 2014 in the Red Oak family and received the Great Precepts to become a bhikshu in the great ordination ceremony, “I have arrived, I am home” in 2019.
 After several years of practice and service to the sangha in Thailand, he volunteered to move to the European Institute of Applied Buddhism (EIAB) in Germany to help continue Thay’s dream of building sanghas.
-It was here that Brother Troi Hai Thuong unexpectedly passed away on the morning of October, 2023.<br/>
+It was here that Brother Troi Hai Thuong unexpectedly passed away on the morning of October, 2023.</p>

+{% image "article2024/Br Hai Thuong/ENG/012 copy.jpg" %}

-Although Brother Troi Hai Thuong no longer manifests in the physical form, we can still get in touch with him through his writings, reflections of a sensitive spirit that earnestly loves life.<br/>
+<p>Although Brother Troi Hai Thuong no longer manifests in the physical form, we can still get in touch with him through his writings, reflections of a sensitive spirit that earnestly loves life.<br/>
-The following in a translated excerpt from the <i>Giếng Nước Thơm Trong</i> (Fragrant Well), Newsletter #2 from Plum Village Thailand.</p>
+The following in a translated excerpt from the <i>Giếng Nước Thơm Trong</i> (Fragrant Well), Newsletter #2 from Plum Village Thailand.</p></div>

 ## Monday

 I lay on the green hammock along the corridor right next to the garden at the center of the monks’ residence.
 The hamlet is usually filled with people, but the lazy days turns it into a deserted place.
 Everyone was gone so I didn’t need to look for a peaceful space anywhere else.
 After a long while, a brother passed by seeing me engrossed in reading, he teased, “Are you truly being lazy?”
 Knowing the brother was only teasing, I just smiled. *Being lazy* is the opposite of *being diligent*.
 How interesting to think that at the beginning of the week, while everyone out there was preoccupied with getting back to their work to earn a living, we did not have any scheduled sitting meditation, walking meditation, or eating in noble silence.

-{% image "article2024/Br Hai Thuong/ENG/012 copy.jpg" %}

 Brother Kai Li shared that when he first came to Plum Village, he was shocked to learn that there was laziness at a monastery!
 Wouldn’t people usually strive to encourage each other to be diligent?
 It wasn’t that there were no such things as lazy monks; but to have a “lazy day” as part of the schedule for an entire monastery was something worthy of mention.
 At that moment, Thay said very earnestly to Brother Kai Li, “Yes, you should be as lazy as possible.”
 Later, Brother Kai Li realized it was a very deep practice indeed.